 By Fr.
 Dennis Gonzales

-One of the most publicized cases of PAS was the story of Brittany Maynard.
-Brittany was diagnosed with a serious type of brain tumor in January 2014.
+There was a story of a young married woman from California who was diagnosed with a serious type of brain tumor sometime in 2014.
 She had undergone a series of treatments, but the tumor remained aggressive.
-Brittany’s health continued to deteriorate.
+Her health continued to deteriorate.
 She experienced an increasing intensity of pain and bouts of seizures.
-She then decided to move to Oregon with her mother and her husband so that she could avail of PAS, which was not available in her home state of California at that time.
-Brittany picked November 1, 2014, as the day of her death when she believed that she was heading for the worse.
+She then decided to move to the neighboring state of Oregon with her mother and her husband so that she could avail of PAS, which was not available in her home state of California at that time.
+One day, she experienced an unusual seizure while having an early morning walk with her husband.
+She believed that she was heading for the worse.
 She could not afford to see her family, especially her husband hold their lives to care for her.
-Brittany’s story attracted a renewed public sympathy and new set of followers, who advocate for the legalization of PAS in many states.
+She then picked a day to end her life by taking the pills prescribed by her doctor.
+She died at her bedroom with her husband and other family members and friends at her side.

 PAS is different from Euthanasia.
 In PAS, the patient is actively involved in ending his/her life.
 Patients with a terminal diagnosis formally request a prescription from their physician for a dose of certain drugs, which they can administer at a date, time, and place of their choosing.
 This is not necessarily true in euthanasia.
 Euthanasia is when a physician or other healthcare provider does something to intentionally kill the patient, such as administering a lethal dose of a drug or withdrawing a ventilator to deliberately kill a patient, with or without the patient’s consent.
 Euthanasia is not legal anywhere in the United States.